international employment law firm alliance L&E Global

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?

-In order to hire an employee under Romanian law, the employer has to have a national legal entity.
-Romanian law can also apply to employment contracts conducted between foreign employers and local employees, if the parties so choose.
+In order to hire an employee under Romanian law, the employer does not need to have a national legal entity, but the employer need to comply with the obligation to register the employment agreement with both fiscal and employment authorities.
 Employees of foreign companies can perform work in Romania based on their existing employment agreement, or can be dispatched to a Romanian company.

 Limitations on Background Checks